 The Autopsy of Jane Doe (2016) - Review

-Originally published February, 2019
+Originally published February 2019

 A mystery in a horror film is a double-edged sword.
 When there is a mystery for characters to unravel, it helps make the film move a lot faster and the story seems inherently more interesting.
 However, a common mistake in storytelling when it comes to horror films is explaining too much.
 If you're a fan of Agatha Christie and Sherlock Holmes stories, you know that part of the schtick with mystery stories is that everything needs to be explained.
 The Autopsy of Jane Doe makes a valiant attempt at having its cake and eating it too, but is it good enough to do it?

 At the very least it makes this attempt at providing a compelling mystery using a perspective that isn't so commonly used in horror films.
 A coroner is a common character in crime scene investigation shows and in horror films, and sometimes they're the main characters.
 However, it's rare for the coroners to spend the entirety of the movie doing their job on a single body to try to solve a mystery.
-The Autopsy of Jane Doe gives some insight into this profession and shines a light on the role enough to create a movie this is probably a coroner's worst nightmare.
+The Autopsy of Jane Doe gives some insight into this profession and shines a light on the role enough to create a movie that is probably a coroner's worst nightmare.

 Pros

-• Small cast does a good job
+Small cast does a good job

-• Dialogue around the practice and profession seems well-written and accurate
+Dialogue around the practice and profession seems well-written and accurate

-• Mystery of the Jane Doe is inherently interesting along with the clues they find as to who she is and how she died
+Mystery of the Jane Doe is inherently interesting along with the clues they find as to who she is and how she died

-• Good running time under 90 minutes; never drags
+Good running time under 90 minutes; never drags

 Cons

-• Some dialogue is painfully cheesy or just weak in comparison to the rest
+Some dialogue is painfully cheesy or just weak in comparison to the rest

-• Some lame fake scares
+Some lame fake scares

-• Special effects look really bad in certain areas
+Special effects look really bad in certain areas

-• Unfortunate horror clichés show up and things start getting too predictable
+Unfortunate horror clichés show up and things start getting too predictable

-• A little too much is revealed by the characters about the mystery of Jane Doe
+A little too much is revealed by the characters about the mystery of Jane Doe

 Plot & Thoughts

 The Autopsy of Jane Doe opens with a confusing and gruesome murder scene being investigated whereupon the body of an unknown female is discovered.
 This young girl is in pristine condition and does not appear to have any real connection with the rest of the corpses at the scene, which only has investigators perplexed.
 They bring the girl to the county mortuary and morgue run by coroners Tommy Tilden (Brian Cox) and his son Austin Tilden (Emile Hirsch).
-They're about to call it a night, and Austin is about step out for a date with his girlfriend (Ophelia Lovibond), when the Jane Doe arrives and they're told that they need a cause of death by the morning.
+They're about to call it a night, and Austin is about to step out for a date with his girlfriend (Ophelia Lovibond) when Jane Doe arrives and they're told that they need a cause of death by the morning.

 It's a simple and sweet setup for the premise.
 And it doesn't take long before the men discover some weird things about the body.
 Soon those weird details and clues start to add to the mystery of who she was, and how or why she died.
-With each detail they uncover, something more mysterious or insidious occurs around them, until eventually the men seem to be losing their minds in their own operating room.
+With each detail they uncover, something more mysterious or insidious occurs around them, until eventually, the men seem to be losing their minds in their own operating room.

 The Autopsy of Jane Doe is only about 90 minutes long but it doesn't rush anything.
 Part of the strength of this film is that it still takes its time where it needs to.
 All of the creepy things that start to occur do so at a slow enough pace that it doesn't feel like the horror is being forced down your throat.
 A few sound effects sprinkled here or there.
 Some shadows lurking in the background.
 The occasional jump scare.
 It's all there and it works relatively well for most of the film.
 There are a few scares that are definitely not earned, as well as a few predictable horror moments you saw coming from a mile away that ruin the momentum of the experience.
 Nonetheless, the movie is never dull.